bsc-dom/dataclay/docs/examples/mqtt.rst

    :caption: sender.py

-If we leave our receiver.py application running and we call the function "mqttsub.get_temp()", we will get the temperature which the thermometer sent.
+If we leave our receiver.py application running and we call the function "mqttsub.get_temp()", we will get the temperature that the thermometer sent.